 Speaking of damaged crates, if yours is hanging in with duct tape or has cables pointing out just get rid of it.

 Make sure there are no sharp edges, it’s clean and stable; just think of anything that could bother your dog when in there.

-This is the one I use and recommend because it has two doors which makes it easy for me at the beginning of the crate training steps, it has more open space so the dog is less likely to feel trapped and it has its own cover that fits it for the night.
+This is the crate I use and recommend because it has two doors which makes it easy for me at the beginning of the crate training steps, it has more open space so the dog is less likely to feel trapped and it has its own cover that fits it for the night.
 I had the large one with the cover and separation panel for less than 100$.
-You can check the price here.

 Choose the right spot

 Choose a great spot for it; you don’t want your dog’s crate in a dark basement or directly under the sun.

 Somewhere sunny with enough light and air coming in but not too much to hurt the dog.